tomhendra/dotfiles/README.md

 <h1>Hola 👋</h1>
 </div>

+**TLDR:** For all the things on squeaky clean macOS: `curl -ssL https://git.io/tomdot | sh`

-**Disclaimer:** Dotfiles are personal and as such I advise against using these ones unchanged.
-By all means, fill your boots, but I am very much the  scripting amateur, so please don't *bash* me if your Mac grumbles.
+**Disclaimer:** Dotfiles are personal things, and as such I would advise against rolling these ones unmodified.
+By all means, fill your boots, but I am no shellscript expert so there ~~may well~~ most likely will be misfires.

+## What is Installed

-On a fresh macOS system, the `install.sh` script will install...
+On a fresh macOS system the `install.sh` script will install...

 1. Xcode CLT & Homebrew.
 2. SSH keys & repos from GitHub.